frnsys/speculating_futures/readme.md

         - (selections around Pravic)

 - Week 9: Chaff: Internet and (Social) Media
+    - topic: the internet and mass connectivity was heralded as a panacea for the challenges of democratic political participation - what happened?
     - [SPOOKS](http://www.amazon.com/SPOOKS-dystopia-E-M-Quangel-ebook/dp/B00QL15GH4), by EM Quangel
     - [Communicative Capitalism: Circulation and the Foreclosure of Politics](https://commonconf.files.wordpress.com/2010/09/proofs-of-tech-fetish.pdf).
 Jodi Dean.